 - Process manager

 - Environment variables

 - What differs in your application when running it in development from running it in production?

 - Which extra modules did you use in the assignment?
-Motivate the use of them and how you have make sure that they are secure enough for production
+Motivate the use of them and how you have to make sure that they are secure enough for production.

-- Have you implemented any extra features (see below)?
+- Have you implemented any extra features (see below) that could motivate a higher grade of this assignment?
 If so, describe them.

 Extra features [optional]

-For those of you aiming for higher grades in this course there will be some suggestions of extra features that you could implement.
+For those of you aiming for higher grades in this course, there will be some suggestions for extra features that you could implement.

-- Implement more feature for the web client to control the issues through the application (closing issues, adding comments etc.)
+- Implement a richer web client that can control the issues through the application (closing issues, adding comments, etc.).
+Think about security!

 - Add some kind of custom authentication before the user can enter the application.

-- Do a authentication through GitHubs OAuth provider instead of the Basic Authentication.
-This way a user could log into your applications through their OAuth credentials and see all of their own resources.
+- Do an authentication through GitLab's OAuth provider instead of the Basic Authentication.
+This way, a user could log into your applications through their OAuth credentials and will see all of their resources.

-To be able to solve the assignment you may do some reading in the documentation at GitHub.
+To be able to solve the assignment, you may do some reading in the documentation at GitLab.
 Here are some links:

-Your code will be reviewed during the examination.
-To pass the exam you must be able to answer questions about your code.
+During the examination, your code will be reviewed.
+To pass the exam, you must be able to answer questions about your code.